Lake Garda is not exactly Sardinia when it comes to beaches but none the less some good beaches are to be found.

 Desenzano has a number of pleasant beaches.
 The best one is a pretty decent shingle beach.
 You need to walk about twenty minutes east of Desenzano in the Sirmione direction to get to the beach which is in an area called Rivoltella.

-The beach is a bit rocky but the setting make this beach well worth the effort taken to get here.
-You have to walk though as the parking is a fair way from the beaches.
-Walk in the direction of the spas and then follow Punta Staffolo.
+To get here you'll need to walk though as the parking is a fair way from the beaches.
+From Sirmione walk in the direction of the spas and then follow Punta Staffolo.

 A little way past Garda Town you'll find some lovely shingle beaches.
 The setting here is absolutely gorgeous – one of the most beautiful settings on the entire lake and the water is crystal clear.